| |

 also in Cumming et al Exploration of North America Plate

-144. The location of Pennsylvania is shown, nothing else.
+144. It can also be seen at the Darlington Library where it is dated 1696.
+The location of Pennsylvania is shown, nothing else.

 The map includes the Caribbean islands and so would be